vercel/modelfusion/docs/integration/model-provider/llamacpp.md

 ### Stream Structure

 Structure generation is possible with capable open-source models like [OpenHermes 2.5](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF).
-LLama.cpp supports JSON array output as top-level structure with the `jsonArray` grammar.
+When you use `jsonStructurePrompt` with Llama.cpp, it automatically uses a GBNF grammar for the JSON schema that you provide.

 ```ts
 import {